testingisdocumenting/znai/td-documentation-cli/documentation/features/java.md

 :include-java: HelloWorld.java {entry: "sampleMethod", signatureOnly: true}

+# Overloads

+Specify types inside brackets to select an overloaded versions of your methods.

+Types should appear as they are in the file.
+I.e. if you use short version of a type, you need to use the short version inside plugin.

+    :include-java: HelloWorld.java {entry: "sampleMethod(String, int, boolean)"}

+Note: spaces after commas are optional

+:include-java: HelloWorld.java {entry: "sampleMethod(String, int, boolean)"}

 # Multiple Entries

 To display multiple methods at once use `entries` parameter to pass a list of method names